How Much Compensation For a Pedestrian Accident Can Someone Get?

 Who Is at Fault and by How Much

 The degree to which the pedestrian shares fault affects the magnitude of the settlement offer provided by the insurance company.
-However, bear two important considerations in mind.
+However, two important considerations must be kept in mind.

 Pennsylvania follows a modified comparative negligence rule in which a claimant may pursue a damage award if they are less than 51 percent at fault than the other parties.
 However, their compensation will decrease by their percentage of fault.